odufour7/LEMONS/docs/source/tutorials_tests_mechanical_layer.md

 Begin by setting the simulation environment:
 - **Left-click** to start or extend wall segments.
 - **Right-click** to complete the current segment.
-- Walls snap to grid nodes automatically
+- Walls snap to grid nodes automatically.
 - Press <kbd>SPACE</kbd> when your environment layout is complete.

 #### 2. Agent placement (stage 2)
 Next, add and configure agents:
+- Press <kbd>a</kbd> to enter in agent placement mode.
 - **Left-click** to place a new agent on the map.
 - **Force mode** (<kbd>f</kbd>): *Right-click outside an agent, then drag and hold* to set propulsion force direction and magnitude (longer holds increase force).
 - **Torque mode** (<kbd>t</kbd>):